mert-othaw/mert-othaw/DT_EN_Phase_6_Test.md

 Team members can work with different methods to test their prototype with the user.
 It depends on the prototype which method is the most suitable.
-By our design challenge "Create a favorite app for students" for prototyping we will use the **Feedbackgrid Template of Mural to test** on the homepage of Mural.
+By our design challenge "Create a favorite app for students" for prototyping we will use the Feedback grid technique with the selected **Feedbackgrid Template of Mural to test** <https://app.mural.co/t/designthinking3783/m/designthinking3783/1660144893937/893a9db441a6b03c7ec4f344c7e7cebb57d01b8c?sender=u321e8a21ffefe6df47a15448> on the homepage of Mural <https://www.mural.co/>.

->Sometimes there are some errors when designing the favorite app on the mobile device, if that is the case, please use the homepage of Marvel <https://marvelapp.com> to design the favorite app.
-You will notice whether the error occurs when you have created several pages on the mobile device.
-You can sync your app on the mobile device with your account on the homepage.
-So, for example, you can view and show the app you created on the homepage on your app on the mobile device.

-**3.** **Prototype with the Marvel App (POP)**
+**3.** **Working with Mural Template (POP)**

-**How to make a quick App using the Prototyping App of Marvel (homepage)?**

-**Check this link before you start to create your favorite students app:** **<https://www.youtube.com/watch?v=1439vIj-yDk> !**

-* Sign in into your created Marvel account and use the widgets as shown in the previous video.

-* Log in to your Marvel account and use the tools from the previous video to design your favorite app.

-* Remember that this is a design you want to present to the client and highlight your favorite ideas from "Phase 4 - Ideate" in the app.
-So it should not be too complex in structure and present the favored ideas.